Joaquín Ferrándiz Ventura: Murders

 The following year, in September 1996, 22-year-old Amelia Sandra García Costa disappeared.
 She, too, was last seen leaving a disco in Castellón.
 Her half-dressed body, also with her hands tied, was found in a pond of Onda in February 1997.
 Her murder was immediately linked to Rubio's due to the similarities between the victims and the perpetrator's modus operandi.
 In February 1998, Ferrándiz attempted to repeat his 1989 attack on another female motorist, but the victim fought back and escaped after biting his finger.
 She was able to give police a full description of her attacker, as well as part of his car plate.
 With this information, the Civil Guard launched an operation to monitor Ferrándiz.
 They noticed that he regularly visited an area of Castellón called "Los Cipreses," where there was a high concentration of discos and night-clubs, and that whilst there, he acted strangely, as if he was stalking different women in order to identify a potential victim.
 It is believed that Ferrándiz did not know any of his victims personally, but that he watched them for a long period before striking.
-Ferrándiz attempted another attack in July 1998, when he deflated the tire of a woman's car before she left a nearby nightclub.
+Ferrándiz attempted another attack in July 1998, when he deflated the tyre of a woman's car before she left a nearby nightclub.
 The woman suffered a non-fatal car crash, but Ferrándiz could not abduct her as he had intended.
-This incident was witnessed by plain-clothes Guardia Civil officers, who arrested Ferrándiz in his office a few days later, on July 29.
+This incident was witnessed by plain-clothes Guardia Civil officers, who arrested Ferrándiz in his office a few days later, on 29 July.
 A parallel search of his home found the roll of duct tape that he had used to gag Sonia Rubio, tying him to the first crime.

 Ferrándiz initially admitted to the rape of two women, but he denied involvement in any murders.
 He was charged with Rubio's abduction, sexual assault and murder.
-By October 21, however, he had admitted to killing Rubio, García and three prostitutes whose skeletonized bodies had been found in a riverbank near Vila-real in early 1996: Natalia Archelos Olaria (24), Mercedes Vélez Ayala (18), and Francisca Salas León (24).
-These three murders had been investigated as related to each other, but had not been linked to the murders of Rubio or García, and a truck driver had been arrested as a suspect.
+By 21 October, however, he had admitted to killing Rubio, García and three prostitutes whose skeletonized bodies had been found in a riverbank near Vila-real in early 1996: Natalia Archelos Olaria (24), Mercedes Vélez Ayala (18), and Francisca Salas León (24).
+These three murders had been investigated as related to each other but had not been linked to the murders of Rubio or García, and a truck driver had been arrested as a suspect.
 Several psychiatric evaluations of Ferrándiz diagnosed him as a psychopath.

 Trial and sentence

 Prosecutors requested 163 years in prison with the recommendation that Ferrándiz be never paroled again, and a fine of 200 million pesetas to compensate the families of all five victims.
 In addition, they also petitioned that the State be named secondarily responsible for not keeping Ferrándiz under the necessary surveillance after he was released from prison.
-On January 14, 2000, Ferrándiz was found guilty of five counts of murder, one of attempted murder, and another of imprudence resulting in injuries.
+On 14 January 2000, Ferrándiz was found guilty of five counts of murder, one of attempted murder, and another of imprudence resulting in injuries.
 Ferrándiz was sentenced to 69 years in prison and to compensate the families with 130 million.
 The State was acquitted.